Brett Taylor, a music tutor from Leicester, is dedicating himself to getting one new tattoo per month from a different tattooist in the UK.

 My commitment to getting tattooed once a month has been happening since September 2015, and quite frankly I’ve never felt happier!

 Which artists have done your tattoos so far?

 To name a few: Katie Henly, Shelley Willams, Nush Turner, Jody Dawber, Matt Hunt, Ethan Jones, Ruby Quilter, Mike Love, Lydia Amor, also various artists from Studio 81 in Manchester.

 Who is on your future list?

 I plan to visit Mike Love and Lydia Amor again.
-In September, I will be visiting Modern Body Art in Birmingham to be tattooed by Mike Boyd whilst he guests there.
+In September, I will be visiting Modern Body Art in Birmingham to be tattooed by Mike where can i buy sildenafil Boyd whilst he guests there.
 He has this really unique style that encompasses bold lines, vivid colouring and a lean to cubism.
 I’m booked in for the entire day there getting the front of my thigh covered with a print he made, which is an abstract portrait of a lady with turquoise hair.
 I seriously cannot wait to get this done even though I’m already terrified of how much it will hurt!